QuantMarkFramework/LibMark/README.md

 To run tests use the command `pytest` in the project root folder.

 ### Linting
 To run linter use the command `flake8` in the project root folder.
+Flake8 does not give an error when using spaces for indentation, but please use tabs.